KunalWadhai/foodSnatch/README.md

 ## Contact

-Built with ❤️ by the FoodSnatch team.
+Built with ❤️ by the FoodSnatch Developer.